Badami Caves / Wikimedia Commons Photo: Sanyam Bahga

 Pulkesin II considerably extended the bounds of his realm.
 Leaving his younger brother Kubja Vishnuvardhana in charge of the capital he embarked on an extensive campaign of conquest of Southern Kosala, Kalinga in the eastern Deccan.
 (Vishnuvardhana was the founder of a separate dynasty known as Eastern Chalukya, also known as the Chalukyas of Vengi.)

-He overthrew subjugated Kadamabas by overthrowing their capital Banavasi and compelled Alupas of Southern Karnataka and the Gangas of Mysore to acknowledge his suzerainty.
+He subjugated Kadamabas by overthrowing their capital Banavasi and compelled Alupas of Southern Karnataka and the Gangas of Mysore to acknowledge his suzerainty.
 Mauryas of northern Konkan were also compelled to submission when he successfully attacked their capital Puri (on the island of Elephanta).

 During his reign the Battle of Pullalur was fought with the Pallava king Mahendravarman I who was defeated.
 The battle took place at Pullalur (now in the Kanchipuram district in Tamil Nadu) in about 618–19.
-This was the beginning of the long-drawn-out struggle between the Pallavas and their sword enemies the Chalukyas.
+This was the beginning of the long-drawn-out struggle between the Pallavas and their sworn enemies the Chalukyas.
 In 640 AD the battle of Maanimangala was fought between Pallava ruler Narasimhavarman I and Pulakesin II who suffered defeat.
 The Battle of Vatapi took place in 642 AD between Narasimhavarman I and Pulakesin II near Vatapi.
 After the battle which resulted in the defeat and death of Pulakeshin II, Narasimhavarman I took the title of Vatapikonda (Conqueror of Vatapi).

 These were the days of crisis for Chalukyan kingdom.
 The feudatories began to declare independence and the matter was made worse by the dissensions among the sons of the Pulkeshin II.
 However there was a revival of the fortunes under Pulkeshin II’s son Vikramaditya I who set himself the task of repelling the Pallava invasion.
 Vikramaditya I was succeeded by his son Vinayaditya who ruled from 681 to 696.
 Vinayaditya was in turn succeeded by his son Vijayaditya who was the longest serving Chalukya ruler of Badami.
 He ruled from 696 to 733.
 His long reign was generally marked by prosperity and general peace.
 Vijayaditya was followed by his son Vikramaditya II who is credited with overrunning the Pallava capital Kanchi three times.
 Vikramaditya II was succeeded by his son Kirtivarman II in 744-5.
 Kirtivarman II was overthrown in 752 or 753 by a chief named Dantidurga who proclaimed himself a sovereign power and founded the Rashtrakuta Empire.